6 Spatial and temporal patterns of the terrestrial carbon cycle

 Figure 6.7: Mean seasonal cycle of air temperature (a), growing degree days (GDD, b), and leaf area index (LAI, c) at a deciduous temperate forest site in Germany (DE-Hai FLUXNET site).
 LAI data is from MODIS remote sensing.
 5°C is indicated by the dotted line in (a).
 GDD is calculated with respect to a 5°C base temperature.

 Here in Switzerland, most trees start leaf unfolding in the second half of April.
 Why are leaves of winter-cold deciduous trees not unfolding earlier in the year (given that there is light available for photosynthesis)?
 Leaf shedding is a protection of plants against frost.
-At temperatures below freezing, costly cell protection measures against frozen water and excessive photosynthetic light harvesting are required to avoiding damage.
+At temperatures below freezing, costly cell protection measures against frozen water and excessive photosynthetic light harvesting are required to avoid damage.
 Delayed leaf unfolding is a strategy to avoid such damage.

 Note